Splitting fields and general differential Galois theory: Ideals of tensor products

-Let $\{\,B_\alpha\,\}$ be a family of all simple differentially finitely generated algebras over $K$ up to isomorphism.
-Let a well-ordering on $\Lambda$ be fixed and ideal $\frak p$ be as in theorem~\ref{univers}.
-The field $K_1$ is defined as the residue field of the ideal $\frak p$.
-Let $K_{1\,\alpha}$ be the residue field of the ideal $\frak p_\alpha$.
-Repeating this construction for $K_1$ we obtain $K_2$ and so on.
-Thus we have the following ascending chain of the fields
+Consider the set $\{\,B_\alpha\,\}$ of all simple differentially finitely generated algebras over $K$ up to isomorphism.
+Consider the ideal $\frak p$ of the ring $R=\otimes_\alpha B_\alpha$, as in Theorem~\ref{univers}.
+Let $K_1$ be the residue field of the ideal $\frak p$.
+We define $K_{1\,\alpha}$ as the residue field of the ideal $\frak p_\alpha$.
+By applying the same procedure to $K_1$, we obtain $K_2$, for $K_2$ we obtain $K_3$, and so on.
+As a result we obtain an ascending chain of differential fields

-Let $ L=\cup_k K_k$.
-Merging all families $K_{k\,\alpha}$ in one ascending chain of the fields from~\cite[chapter~III, sec.~10, prop.~7(b)]{Kl} it follows that we get the desired chain of fields on $L$.
+We set $ L=\cup_k K_k$.
+By taking the union of countably many well-ordered sets we obtain a unified numbering for all the subfields $K_{k\,\alpha}$.
+This chain satisfies all the necessary requirements by Proposition 7(b) in \textsection~10 of Ch.~\cite{Kl}.

-The fact that $L$ is differentially closed has the same proof as in theorem~\ref{DCFalgconst}.
-Since by the definition the universal property for $K_{k+1}$ over $K_k$ holds (statement~\ref{univers_statement}), then this property holds for whole field $L$. \end{proof}
+The fact that the field $L$ is differentially closed is proved in the same fashion as in Theorem~\ref{DCFalgconst}.
+Since by construction $K_{k+1}$ is universal over $K_{k}$ in the indicated sense (Proposition~\ref{univers_statement}), the whole field $L$ also has the same property over $K$. \end{proof}